 This short documentary filmed in Pangnirtung features 2 elders reminiscing about the dances held in their community 50 years ago.
-One of the elders is master accordion player Simeonie Keenainak, and pretty soon he is making toe-tapping music with his instrument.
-In this celebration of the pleasures of music and dance, Keenainak plays for the enjoyment of friends, family and the community at large.Stories from Our Land: 1.5 gave 6 Nunavut filmmakers the opportunity to each create a 5-minute short.
+One of the elders is master accordion player Simeonie Keenainak, and soon he's making toe-tapping music with his instrument.
+In this celebration of the pleasures of music and dance, Keenainak plays for the enjoyment of friends, family, and the community at large.Stories from Our Land: 1.5 gave 6 Nunavut filmmakers the opportunity to each create a 5-minute short.
 Each film had to be made without the use of interviews or narration while telling a northern story from a northern perspective.
 The project was a collaboration between the NFB and the Nunavut Film Development Corporation.

 Pedagogical evaluations and study guides are only available to CAMPUS subscribers.